Where there’s traffic, there’s hope.

 That’s how Google Analytics knows what traffic to put in the “email” default channel group in the Traffic acquisition report.

-Simple, right?
-Yes, but only if you add tracking code.
-Add it to every inbound link in every email you send.
-It doesn’t take long.
-Follow these instructions and use this campaign URL builder.
+Yes, but again, it only works if you add UTM tracking codes to every link that goes to your website in every email you send.

 Just like the current under a boat, brand awareness drives traffic.
 They know the brand, they type the address into a browser and a direct traffic visitor arrives.

-It’s probably the least discussed source of traffic, but it’s the most important.
+It is unquestionably a measure of the brand.
 I asked my friends at SimilarWeb to share the traffic source estimates from the top online marketing companies.
 Direct traffic is the top traffic source by a lot, more than all other sources of traffic combined.
+This is the power of branding.

 Probably most internet traffic is direct traffic, but people don’t talk about it much.
 There’s also a lot of confusion about it.